SAP FUE Optimization: Reduce RISE License Costs

 Quantify the savings

-For each user reclassified from Advanced to Core, you save approximately 0.5 FUE.
-From Advanced to Self-Service, approximately 0.83 FUE.
-At typical RISE with SAP pricing, each FUE saved translates directly to annual cost reduction.
+For each user reclassified from Advanced to Core, you save 0.8 FUE (1.0 minus 0.2).
+From Advanced to Self-Service, you save roughly 0.97 FUE.
+At typical RISE with SAP pricing, each FUE saved translates directly to annual subscription cost reduction.

-For an organization with 1,000 users where 30% are overclassified as Advanced:
+For an organization with 1,000 users where 300 are classified as Advanced:

 Putting it all together: the FUE optimization workflow